Hokir/zero_day/README.md

-This is my first repo as a full-stack engineer
+This is my first repo